 top of page

-What Makes Black Tea Suitable for Vegan, Vegetarian, and Gluten Free Diets
+What Makes Black Tea Suitable for Vegan, Vegetarian, and Gluten-Free Diets

-For gluten free diets, black tea is also safe because it contains no gluten proteins.
+For gluten-free diets, black tea is also safe because it contains no gluten proteins.
 Gluten is found in certain grains like wheat, barley, and rye, but tea leaves do not contain gluten.
 However, cross-contamination can occur if tea is processed or packaged alongside gluten-containing products, so it’s important to check labels or buy from trusted sources.

 Popular Types of Black Tea and Their Flavours